 Dr. Weimer of Columbia University has received consulting fees from Roche.)

 This article includes discussion of amyotrophic lateral sclerosis, Charcot disease, Lou Gehrig disease, motor neuron disease, Aran-Duchenne disease, Duchenne-Aran disease, familial amyotrophic lateral sclerosis, flaccid bulbar palsy, PLS, primary lateral sclerosis, progressive bulbar palsy, progressive crural palsy, progressive muscular atrophy, and spastic bulbar palsy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Amyotrophic lateral sclerosis is a devastating neurodegenerative disease characterized by progressive muscle weakness without notable sensory loss.
-Although studies show that riluzole prolongs life only 2 to 3 months, it is the only U.S. FDA-approved medicine shown to affect survival for this condition.
-In this article, the authors review clinical manifestations, risk factors, symptomatic management, and clinical trials and provide updates on recent genetic discoveries.
+There are two U.S. Food and Drug Administration-approved medications.
+Both have demonstrated modest effects on slowing disease progression: riluzole, approved in 1995, and edaravone, approved in 2017.
+In this article, the author reviews clinical manifestations, risk factors, symptomatic management, and clinical trials and provides updates on recent genetic discoveries.

 Historical note and terminology